 So my appointment with my Dr S went well, I’m so glad she didn’t ride me off with the dreaded fertility answer “let’s wait a year and then look into it”.
 I wanted to be pregnant YESTERDAY so I was glad she had plans to get lab work on me right away.
 We tested my Progesterone, FSH, and Estradiol.
 A woman’s body has surges of each these hormones at different times in your cycle, and they are all needed to help you ovulate and conceive.
 FSH and Estradiol were at normal levels, but Progesterone was low.

 The tough thing about testing Progesterone is you need to know when you ovulated to test it on the correct day.
 I told Dr Speight how I was having difficulty with the home ovulation kits, I tried 2 months with multiple brands and never got a +.
 She started wondering if I was even ovulating at all, since my progesterone kept coming back low.

 After AF came again we moved on to the next step: Clomid.

 Clomid basically tells your body to release the hormones needed to stimulate ovulation.
 So of course, I start googling everything there is to know about this drug and what its side effects are.
+People addicted to any kinds of such drugs can contact alcohol rehab at WhiteSands.
 I’m sure cancer was one of them.
 (No not really.
 Clomid does not cause cancer.)
 Mostly I was finding page after page about multiples.

 Now you know there’s a 10% risk of having multiples with Clomid, right?
 Dr S’s nurse, M told me.
 (Who btw is now my new best friend, AKA the phone call I’m always anxiously awaiting and simultaneously completely dreading)